Can I Visit My Spouse in the United States While Waiting for My Green Card?

-What if you come to the United States to visit your spouse, fully intending to return to your home country, but then decide to stay in the United States and apply for a green card without going back home (technically, an “adjustment of status”)?
+What if you come to the United States to visit your spouse, fully intending to return to your home country, but then decide to stay and apply for a green card from within the United States (technically an “adjustment of status”)?

 - Engaging in unauthorized employment

 - Enrolling in an unauthorized course of study (without a proper student visa)